Progressive supranuclear palsy

 Coping and support

-Living with any chronic illness can be challenging, and it's common to feel angry, depressed or discouraged at times.
-Progressive supranuclear palsy presents special problems because it can cause changes in your brain that make you feel anxious or laugh or cry for no reason.
-Progressive supranuclear palsy can also become extremely frustrating as walking, talking and eating become more difficult.
+Living with any chronic illness can be challenging.
+Some people may feel angry, depressed or discouraged at times.
+Progressive supranuclear palsy (PSP) can cause changes in your brain that make you feel anxious or cause you to laugh or cry for no reason.
+PSP also can become frustrating as walking, talking and eating become harder.

-To manage the stress of living with progressive supranuclear palsy, consider these suggestions:
+To manage the stress of living with PSP, consider these suggestions:

-- Contact a support group, for yourself or for family members
+- Find a support group, for yourself or for family members.

 For caregivers

-Caring for someone with progressive supranuclear palsy can be challenging physically and emotionally.
-It's not easy to juggle tasks as you try to adapt to the constantly changing moods and physical needs that accompany this condition.
-Remember that these moods and physical capabilities may change from hour to hour and are not under the person's control.
+Caring for someone with progressive supranuclear palsy (PSP) can be physically and emotionally demanding.
+It can be hard to keep up with the frequently changing moods and physical needs of someone with PSP.
+Remember that these moods and physical abilities may change from hour to hour and are not under the person's control.

 Preparing for an appointment

-You may be referred to a doctor who specializes in disorders of the brain and nervous system (neurologist).
+You may be referred to a doctor who specializes in conditions that affect the brain and nervous system.
+This doctor is called a neurologist.

 What you can do